Carli Lloyd makes U.S. soccer team for her 4th Olympics - WHIZ News

 Carli Lloyd is headed to her fourth Olympics after all.

-The 38-year-old Lloyd had vowed after the 2019 World Cup that she would push to make the team for Tokyo before stepping away from the sport.
-But then the games were pushed back a year because of the coronavirus, and Lloyd needed surgery on her knee.
+The 38-year-old Lloyd had vowed after the 2019 World Cup that she would push to make the Olympic team for before stepping away from the sport.
+But then the Tokyo Games were pushed back a year because of the pandemic, and Lloyd needed surgery on her knee.

-Vlatko Andonovski announced his Olympic squad on Wednesday.
+But coach Vlatko Andonovski believes Lloyd can still be a valuable contributor and included her on the roster he announced Wednesday.
 Tobin Heath joins Lloyd in heading to her fourth Olympics.

 At the 2008 Beijing Games, Lloyd scored in overtime for a 1-0 victory against Brazil in the final.
 Four years later, she scored both goals in the gold-medal match against Japan at Wembley Stadium, becoming the only player to score winning goals in consecutive Olympic finals.